-Continuing the theme of identity, pupils will study the exciting world of advertising and how products are marketed to us, the consumer, in relation to their Scottish identity.
+Pupils will study the exciting world of advertising and how products are marketed to us, the consumer, in relation to their Scottish identity.
 They will learn key skills, such as persuasion and stereotyping, as well as specific media skills relating to storyboarding, filming and editing.
 There will be focus on group work skills, as pupils work in teams.
 The outcome will be the planning and production of a media text, specifically designed to engage and persuade the audience to buy a Scottish 'product'.
-Work produced during this project will meet the criteria for National 3 Media and would be a great stepping stone into a National 4 or 5 Media course in S4.
+By the summer holidays, pupils will have had the opportunity to achieve the N4 Media award, as well as units within the Scottish Studies Award, which creates a pathway in to level 6 Film and Media in S4.

-January-April - Literary Study (Prose/Drama)
+August-October - Literary Study (Prose/Drama)

 Pupils build upon their critical reading and writing skills in this area of the course, as these skills are central to understanding and communicating on literature - a central concern of the National 5 course.
-As poetry has been studied earlier in the year, a significant amount of time has been put aside for focus on a more substantial class text: drama or prose.
+A significant amount of time has been put aside for focus on a more substantial class text: drama or prose.
 Learning will centre on: character, theme, plot structures and literary devices.
 The main outcome will be an extended critical response to the class text, but will incorporate group discussion skills and other creative outcomes relevant to the text.
 These may include diary entries, letter writing and imaginative writing.